 Do Not Work Illegally

 F-1 and J-1 students may work on-campus for up to 20 hours per week.
-J-1 students must be authorized in writing by OISSS before beginning a job.
+J-1 students must be authorized in writing by ISS before beginning a job.

 All off-campus work for both F-1 and J-1 students must be authorized before it begins.